xyproto/cupholder/README.md

 * If you have a large server room with many computers with CD trays, this can be used for finding a specific server.
 * If you need an additional tea or coffee cup holder for your desktop.
-* If you need an example for how to call `ioctls` without using C.
+* If you need an example for how to call `ioctls` from Go without using C.

 ## Usage

     cupholder

-Or when building a project that takes a while, as a notification:
+Or when building a project that takes a while, as a notification utility:

     make && cupholder